geometrhythm/geometrhythm-legacy/README.md

 - [ ] Find rhythms related by shared geometric properties
 - [ ] Investigate these properties using beautiful graphs/charts/histograms
 - [ ] Find rhythms based on popularity and recency
+- [ ] Tag rhythms and search by tag

 <b>Discuss rhythms</b>
 - [ ] Reference specific pulses of a rhythms in a comment